 Motorcycle Recalls Due to Manufacturing or Design Defects

-If the National Highway and Traffic Safety Administration finds any reason to believe that a design flaw or defective part is a viable safety hazard, it may order the manufacturer to issue a recall of all motorcycles that were produced with the defective component.
-When a recall is issued, the company must release a statement detailing the defect, the models that are affected, the types of accidents and injuries that have been caused by the defect and how the defect can be repaired.
-In addition, the manufacturer must offer to provide replacement parts or to repair the affected motorcycles and provide information letting owners know where they can bring the bikes to have them fixed.
+If the National Highway and Traffic Safety Administration finds any reason to believe that a design flaw or defective part is a viable safety hazard, it may order the manufacturer to issue a recall of all motorcycles that were produced with the faulty component.
+When a recall is issued, the company must release a statement detailing the defect, the models that are affected, the types of accidents and injuries that have been caused by the defect and how the faulty component can be repaired.
+Also, the manufacturer must offer to provide replacement parts or to repair the affected motorcycles and provide information letting owners know where they can bring the bikes to have them fixed.

-If you have been injured in a motorcycle accident, it is important to preserve and record as much evidence possible in order to determine whether a defect, design flaw or an act of negligence was the cause of your accident.
-The Rosenfeld Injury Lawyers work with an extensive team of accident reconstruction specialists, medical experts and economists so that we are able to determine and prove the exact cause of our clients’ injuries, connect them with the care they need to treat their injuries and accurately establish the economic impact of their cases in order to recover every bit of compensation that they deserve.
+If you have been injured in a motorcycle accident, it is vital to preserve and record as much evidence possible to determine whether a defect, design flaw or an act of negligence was the cause of your accident.
+The Rosenfeld Injury Lawyers LLC work with an extensive team of accident reconstruction specialists, medical experts and economists.
+Our expansive team can identify and prove the exact cause of our clients’ injuries, connect them with the care they need to treat their injuries and accurately establish the economic impact of their cases to recover every bit of compensation that they deserve.